RobnettSean22/email-archives/REPORT.md

 ## **Layout**

-To ease media query adjustments the layout uses Flex Box and percentages for sizing properties.
+To ease media queries adjustments the layout uses Flex Box and percentages for sizing properties.
+For the media queries I only accounted for the mock up sizes located in the pdf.
 Had a few issues adjusting the [React Date Picker](https://reactdatepicker.com/).
 Unfortunately I was unable to adjust the calendar color to coincide with the theme of the application.
 I’m sure there is a way to do so but I wasn’t to worried about it since it still flows well.
 Besides white and cream can go with any color.

 ## **Date Display**